LifeGoal/elite_deathscreen/README.md

 # elite_deathscreen [QBCore - Ambulancejob snippet]
+## Thank you for your support on this project, very appreciated!
 A Fivem Deathscreen for QBCore Framework.
 No full resource, just code-snippets for qb-ambulancejob.
 Enjoy!

 <details>